AlbertoLourenco/URLMockSession/README.md

 * Simple application;
 * Works with threads;
 * Mock your API responses;
-* Easily switch to load mock ou REST API data;
+* Easily switch to load mock or REST API data;
 * This class takes up less space (only 14kb);

 This class uses: